This post contains affiliate links.

 There are charter bus tours offered through get your guide listings from Kalua-Kona to experience sunset atop Mauna Kea, the highest point on Hawaii’s Big Island, but if you’re an independent adventurer, you can arrange your own self-guided tour, provided you have a 4×4 vehicle to access the high alpine road.
+This is one of the Big Island activities you won’t want to miss.
 We rented a Jeep with this in mind, since the previous year we were denied access in our sedan rental car by the park ranger who checks cars before allowing them up the final unpaved access road to the top at 13,579ft.

 All vehicles are required to stop at the check point regardless, to allow occupants to climatize for 30 minutes to the elevation.
 Although we were amidst mostly SUVs when we visited in March 2020, there was a Ford Mustang that had scooted through, so it appears that the checking for appropriate vehicles might be spotty at times.

 We had targeted to leave Kaula-Kona between 1-3pm, taking the Saddle Road Hwy and turn off to Mauna Kea, and arrived at the top by 4:30pm, having taken the brief break on the way up at the ranger station.
 This allowed time for some exploration and a setting sun beginning around 6pm.
 In previous years we’ve also done some day hiking in the Ranger Station area, which is a nice additional activity if you have arrived early, and are not yet ready to make the assent to the top.